-PROC SQL supports remerging summary function results into the table's original data.
-For example, computing the percentage of total is achieved with $100 \times x/SUM(x)$ in PROC SQL.
-For more information about summary functions and remerging data, see "summary-function" on page 360.
+PROC SQL supports remerging summary function results into the original data of a table.
+For example, computing the percentage of total is achieved with 100x/SUM(x) in PROC SQL.
+For more information about summary functions and remerging data, see "summary-function" on page 392.